-Thomson Reuters' second-quarter profit tops estimates
+Thomson Reuters' 2nd-quarter profit tops estimates

 "The overall demand for market data last year increased and has never been higher," Smith said.
 "It's just that it's feeding machines as opposed to educating people behind terminals."

+Overall, clients, particularly in the United States, are optimistic about the markets, Smith said.

+"Everyone is a bit more optimistic thinking about the future with a more normalized interest rate environment," he said.
-Sales in the company's Financial & Risk division, which accounted for more than half of company revenue, outpaced cancellations, a key indicator of future growth, driven by sales

-in Europe, Middle East, Africa and Asia.
+Sales in the company's Financial & Risk division, which accounted for more than half of company revenue, outpaced cancellations, a key indicator of future growth, driven by sales in Europe, Middle East, Africa and Asia.
 Financial & Risk revenue, excluding currency, was up 2 percent to $1.5 billion.

 The news and information company reported second-quarter net earnings of $206 million, or 27 cents per share, compared with $350 million or 45 cents per share a year ago.